Skip to content

 Stuttgart

-It is a telecommunications tower with a height of approximately 217 metres.
-It is the first telecom tower in the world to be constructed of reinforced concrete, and its design was replicated in similar buildings around the world.
+It is a telecommunications tower that rises approximately 217 metres.
+It is the first telecom tower in the world to be constructed of reinforced concrete, and its design has been replicated in similar buildings around the world.

 The tower is located on a 483-metre hill in the Degerloch district in southern Stuttgart.
-From the observation decks, you will see a view of Stuttgart stretching from the forests and vineyards surrounding Stuttgart to the Swabian Jura and the Black Forest.
+From the observation decks, you will see a view of the city stretching from the forests and vineyards surrounding the city to the Swabian Jura and the Black Forest.

 Kunstmuseum Stuttgart